michaelpohl1977/CookieHandler/README.md

-# PHPCookieHandler 2.0.0
+# CookieHandler 2.0.0

-PHPCookieHandler is a simple helper class for easier access to PHP's cookie functionality.
+CookieHandler is a simple helper class for easier access to PHP's cookie functionality.

 The class provides easy to use write and read methods, helps with calculations of cookie-lifetime and generates processible outputs/results.

 ## Documentation

-Visit https://www.simatex.de/wiki/phpcookiehandler for detailed information.
+Visit https://www.simatex.de/cookiehandler for detailed information.

 ## Example